kyjohnso/skysplat.org/content/about.md

 # About SkySplat

 SkySplat is an open-source initiative dedicated to making **3D Gaussian Splatting** technology accessible to artists, researchers, and developers worldwide.
-Our mission is to bridge the gap between cutting-edge 3DGS research and practical creative tools.
+We started by trying to bring drone based video to 3DGS all within the Blender 3D viewport, and we hope to grow into other areas of 3DGS research.
+Our core mission is to bridge the gap between cutting-edge 3DGS research and practical creative tools.

 ## What is 3D Gaussian Splatting?